wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 Create the same directory needed for PICTURE support, avatars will be stored in a subdirectory and will not interfere with other pictures uploaded by the same plug-in

+ADVANCED OPTIONS:
+Advanced options have been introduced in v2.1.0 to accommodate some extra options per field.
+Multiple options should be comma separated ','

+[AVATAR, PICTURE]
+no-thumb=1 - do not crate the thumbnail (if equalTO rule is set it will resize the original image) crop_ratio=4:3 - fix cropping ratio crop_x1=0,crop_y1=0,crop_x2=80,crop_y2=90 - pre-select cropping window

+[AVATAR, PICTURE, FILE]
+filename=default.pdf - rename the uploaded file to the given file name

 KNOWN ISSUES:
 - if you add too many fields in the "Users Extended" menu they will go out of frame
 - some rules are never applied if you are using PHP 4.x please update to PHP 5.x as stated in the REQUIREMENTS